vtnsi/resonaate/README.md

-# The Responsive Space Observation Analysis and Autonomous Tasking Engine (RESONAATE)
+# REsponsive Space ObservatioN Analysis & Autonomous Tasking Engine (RESONAATE)

 With the expected resident space object (RSO) population growth and improvements of satellite propulsion capabilities, it has become increasingly apparent that maintaining space domain awareness in future decades will require using human-on-the-loop autonomy as opposed to the current human-in-the-loop methods.
 RESONAATE is a decision making algorithm that creates a tasking strategy for a customizable Space Surveillance Network (SSN).